 This not only helps with their bottom line and business management, but it provides consumers with efficient, enjoyable and personal experiences.

-Retailers can further extend their tailored offering, by delivering data driven campaigns based on customer behaviour through targeted promotional activity.
+Retailers can further extend their tailored offering, by delivering data driven campaigns based on customer behaviour through targeted promotional activity, such as proximity marketing.
 Utilising a range of channels and media formats including email, SMS, mobile notifications, video interstitials, OOH and Wi-Fi, store owners can send customers relevant promotions based on real-time data of their shopping habits and dwell time.

 Similarly, on a smaller scale, if a fashion store within a shopping centre explores the gathered consumer data and identifies its store receives a large volume of consumers that form a demographic slightly older than their target market, they can look to adapt their product range to accommodate a wider range of tastes and preferences, and/or update their marketing and promotional strategy to realign and meet their intended audience.